Nogarole Rocca

-Nogarole Rocca is a comune (municipality) in the Province of Verona in the Italian region Veneto, located about 110 km west of Venice and about 20 km southwest of Verona.
+Nogarole Rocca is a comune (municipality) in the province of Verona, in the Italian region of Veneto, located about 110 km west of Venice and about 20 km southwest of Verona.
 As of 31 December 2004, it had a population of 3,088 and an area of 29.2 km2.

 The municipality of Nogarole Rocca contains the frazioni (subdivisions, mainly villages and hamlets) Pradelle and Bagnolo.

 Nogarole Rocca borders the following municipalities: Mozzecane, Povegliano Veronese, Roverbella, Trevenzuolo, and Vigasio.